-Those wishing to speak at the Committee must register their desire by telephoning the Democratic Services Section on 0115 917 3522 by 12 noon one clear working day prior to the committee meeting.
+Those wishing to speak at the Committee must register their desire by telephoning the Democratic Services Section on 0115 917 3137 by 12 noon one clear working day prior to the committee meeting.

 Only one person objecting and the applicant or a supporter may speak.
-Professional representatives/agents will not be entitled to speak.
-Where an application affects a large area, additional speakers will be allowed, at the discretion of the Monitoring Officer and Head of Planning and Economic Development, if it is felt there is justification on the basis of a multiplicity of viewpoints and issues.
+Where an application is a major planning application and affects a large area, additional speakers will be allowed, at the discretion of the Head of Legal and Head of Planning and Economic Development, if it is felt there is justification on the basis of a multiplicity of viewpoints and issues.

 If more than one person wishes to speak in objection to a particular application then, subject to the above discretion, the person living closest, or most likely to be affected by the development, will be allowed to speak.
-Head of Planning and Economic Development and the Monitoring Officer will make that decision.
-Other people may be put in touch with the chosen person in order that they may co-ordinate the views of others.
+Head of Planning and Economic Development and the Head of Legal will make that decision.
+Other people may be put in touch with the chosen person in order that they may coordinate the views of others.

-The applicant or a supporter will only be permitted to speak on the application if either there is to be an objecting speaker or if the Officer recommendation is to refuse the application.
 A supporter may only speak if the applicant chooses not to.
 Following the registration deadline, the people selected to speak will be notified by Democratic Services.

-In the case of exceptional applications then the Head of Planning and Economic Development and Monitoring Officer may decide to vary these provisions to allow additional speakers to address the meeting.
+In the case of exceptional applications then the Head of Planning and Economic Development and Head of Legal may decide to vary these provisions to allow additional speakers to address the meeting.